 Getting to the Majors at a young age -- let alone any age -- is a feat in and of itself, but what about blasting a home run as a youngster, too?

-With 20-year-old Vladimir Guerrero Jr. hitting his first career home run for the Blue Jays, here’s a look at the youngest players to homer for each current franchise.
-Toronto's previous youngest may surprise you.
+Below, you'll find the youngest players to homer for each current franchise in the Modern Era (since 1900), with help from the Elias Sports Bureau, sorted by division.
 We’ve also listed the second- and third-youngest individuals to homer for each franchise -- even if those three do not encompass the three youngest home runs in franchise history, as sometimes the youngest player hit each of those three youngest home runs.

 BLUE JAYS -- Vladimir Guerrero Jr. (20 years, 59 days on May 14, 2019)